Skip to main content

 COMPLETE

-After corrective actions are implemented, we conduct a follow-up review to verify that each gap has been addressed before any external audit or regulatory inspection.
-For businesses targeting formal certification, many clients we work with choose to continue with ISO 22000 Certification as the next step — converting the internal compliance framework into an internationally recognised food safety management system.
+Once corrective actions are in place, we do a follow-up review to confirm every gap is closed before any external inspection or formal audit.
+For businesses working towards formal certification, many clients choose ISO 22000 Certification as the next step — building on the work already done during the GAP analysis to put a recognised food safety management system in place.

 Timelines mentioned are approximate and may vary based on application completeness, authority workload, and individual business circumstances.